jpleet/nba-factory/README.md

 Multiple FMs are cross-validated and trained on sparse possession data with different parameter settings.
 The loss from the cross-validations are used as weights in combining the predicted results of the multiple FMs.

 More details can be found in the Python scripts within the GitHub repo.
 To run an experiment, start by setting up a Conda environment from the *environment.yaml* file.
 The *main.py* script reads from *params.py* and performs an experiment.
 Only *params.py* needs to change for new experiments.

+The data comes from [eightthiryfour](https://eightthirtyfour.com/).
+Their extended play-by-play datasets contain all players on the floor at all times.